pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-5/index.md

 We're constantly seeking for ways to let you work with CLI for Microsoft 365 more efficiently.
 In this release we introduce the @meId and @meUsername which we may use to easily specify information about the current user in a command.
 This is a huge improvement as now we no longer need to retrieve current user name from the `status` command or use `aad user get` to get the current user id.

-Get information about the currently logged user using the Id token
+Get information about the currently logged in user using the Id token

 ```sh
 m365 aad user get --id "@meId"